suurjaak/Skyperious/README.md

 If wxPython is not available, the command line interface will function regardless.
-If other Python libraries are not available, the program will function regardless, only with lesser service - like lacking XLSX export or full search syntax.
+If other Python libraries are not available, the program will function regardless, only with lesser service - like lacking Excel export or full search syntax.

 Skyperious can also run under wxPython 2.8.12+, with some layout quirks.